JakubCzarlinski/fourth-year-project/README.md

 - Linux
 - Anaconda
 - Python 3.12
-- GPU with 24GB of memory or more.
+- GPU with 24GB of memory or more to run all models.
+8GB is sufficient for only running JRAP.
 The GPU must support CUDA 11.8 or higher.
 A possible option is KUDU on DCS batch compute.
 - Package versions are specified `pyproject.toml` in the respective directories.